Australia's Telstra to cut 10,000 contractor jobs in two years

 The announcement came a week after the former government utility brought forward a plan to cut a quarter of its internal workforce, or 8,000 jobs, and forecast a A$500 million (S$477.9 million) writedown on its ageing data-storage assets.

-"Over the past year we have also reduced our indirect workforce by 5,000 and we would anticipate reducing this further by over 25% in the next two years," Telstra CEO Andy Penn said at an investor conference.
+"Over the past year we have also reduced our indirect workforce by 5,000 and we would anticipate reducing this further by over 25 per cent in the next two years," Telstra CEO Andy Penn said at an investor conference.

-Penn did not specify the number of jobs, but a Telstra spokesman referred Reuters to Penn's comments earlier in 2019 when he said Telstra had 40,000 "industry partners who provide technology, consultancy and other services".

-"The human dimension of these numbers is very challenging," Penn added in the speech on Tuesday.
+He did not specify the number of jobs, but a Telstra spokesman referred to Mr Penn's comments earlier in 2019 when he said Telstra had 40,000 "industry partners who provide technology, consultancy and other services"."The human dimension of these numbers is very challenging," Mr Penn added on Tuesday.

-The telco then added that it would take another A$350 million in restructuring charges in the following financial year.

-Telstra shares were up 1.8 per cent on afternoon trading, while the broader sharemarket was up 0.3 per cent.
+Telstra shares on Tuesday were up 1.8 per cent on afternoon trading, while the broader sharemarket was up 0.3 per cent.
+REUTERS